 The Island gets its lush greenness from a large amount of rainfall that falls on the islands.
-It rains most days on the Island and often very heavy.
+It rains most days on the Island and is often very heavy.
 Parts of the island are some of the wettest places on earth.
 Don’t worry if this doesn’t sound conducive to good Vacation weather.
 The vast majority of this rain falls well outside tourist areas.
 Even populated areas.
-It falls higher up in the mountains and high plateaus and valleys.
+It falls higher up in the mountains and on high plateaus and valleys.

-From time to time though showers will break free from the mountains and head to the tourist’s resorts.
+From time to time though showers will break free from the mountains and head to the tourist resorts.
 These are short-lived and usually light.
 Often in summer they actually provide welcome relief to the heat.
 Know locally as “little blessings”